qinkejiu/mygo/README.md

 **Maintainer:** Youwei Zhuo
 #### 4.2.2 Simulation Wrapper

-- Provide your own Verilator (or other simulator) wrapper script and point `mygo sim --simulator` at it; the CLI will pass the generated Verilog plus any auxiliary IP sources.
+- Provide your own Verilator (or other simulator) wrapper script and point `mygo sim --simulator` at it; the CLI passes the generated Verilog plus every auxiliary IP source (copied from `--fifo-src`).
+- `scripts/mock-sim.sh` demonstrates the contract: it verifies the Verilog files exist, reads `MYGO_SIM_TRACE`, and echoes the captured trace so `mygo sim` can diff it against `expected.sim`.
 - `mygo sim` auto-detects `expected.sim` files (e.g., `test/e2e/pipeline1/expected.sim`) when you pass a single Go source, so recorded traces are compared automatically.